flag United Arab Emirates United Arab Emirates: Tax System

 Tax Base For Residents and Non-Residents

 No personal tax is levied in the UAE.
-Individuals living and working in the country may be considered resident of the United Arab Emirates for purposes of a double tax treaty and obtain a UAE Tax Residency Certificate (under certain conditions, including their physical presence in the country for more than 183 days within any 12-month period).
+Individuals living and working in the country may be considered resident of the United Arab Emirates for purposes of a double tax treaty and obtain a UAE Tax Residency Certificate (under certain conditions).

 Tax Rate